 Fitness apps are great motivational tools to help get you through your workouts, keep track of your diet, or help you track your progress!

 Although they can’t really replace the motivational or accountability power of a real workout partner, they still have their place in today’s fitness industry.
-Here’s free fitness apps that can help you achieve your fitness goals and I’ll give you a little rundown of each.
+Here are free fitness apps that can help you achieve your fitness goals and I’ll give you a little rundown of each.
 All of these fitness apps are available for iOS/iPhone and some are available on Android.

 This simple app is just fantastic and the one I use the most.
 It doesn’t log calories, miles, or show you certain exercises, but it is great at timing you for Tabata training sessions.

 Tabata training sessions are short-term (< 10 minutes) high-intensity interval sessions (See HIIT Session) that totally kick your butt!

 The benefits you can get from such a short period of high-intensity exercise compared to tradition steady-state cardio can be amazing.

 The beauty is that it doesn’t have to be running HIIT sessions it could be biking, stair-stepping, jump-rope…etc.